microsoft/genaiops-promptflow-template/README.md

 As LLMs rapidly evolve, the importance of Prompt Engineering becomes increasingly evident.
 Prompt Engineering plays a crucial role in harnessing the full potential of LLMs by creating effective prompts that cater to specific business scenarios.
 This process enables developers to create tailored AI solutions, making AI more accessible and useful to a broader audience.

+It is an experimentation and evaluation framework for Prompt Flow.
+It is just not CI/CD pipelines for Prompt Flow, although it supports it.
+It has rich set of features for experimentation, evaluation, deployment and monitoring of Prompt Flow.
+It is a complete end-to-end solution for Prompt Flow operationalization.

+This template supports different types of flows, allowing you to define and execute workflows based on your specific requirements.
+The two main flow types supported are:

+- Flexible Flows
+    - Function based flows (python functions)
+    - Class based flows (python classes)

+- Directed Acyclic Graph (DAG) Flows
+    - YAML based flows

+One of the powerful features of this project is its ability to automatically detect the flow type based on the presence of the flow.flex.yaml or flow.dag.yaml file in the flows directory.

+This template supports:
+- Local initialization and execution of flows for experimentation and evaluation locally
+- Local initialization and execution of flows for experimentation and evaluation on Azure
+- Pipeline initialization and execution of flows for experimentation and evaluation on Azure
+- Deployment of all types of flows to Kubernetes, Azure Web Apps and AzureML Managed compute

 # Challenges in LLMOps

 - Managing Large Language based flows, from local experimentation to production deployment, has been far from straightforward and isn't a one-size-fits-all task.